How to Build a Computer for 4K or 8K Video Editing

-Video encoding and transcoding, however, are very memory-intensive; so a machine designed for that work needs a healthy endowment of memory.
-In addition, because video processing involves operating at sustained high loads, you need high-quality RAM that can handle sustained loads without overheating.
+Video encoding and transcoding, however, are very memory-intensive; so a machine like mine that is specifically designed for that work needs a healthy endowment of memory.
+In addition, because video processing involves operating at sustained high loads, my video-editing computer needed high-quality RAM that can handle sustained loads without overheating.

-I chose G.SKILL DDR4 3200 Ripjaws RAM because I've had excellent experiences with G.SKILL Ripjaws memory under sustained loads in multiple machines.
+I chose G.SKILL DDR4 3200 Ripjaws RAM because I've had excellent experiences with that memory under sustained loads in other machines I've built.
 It's exceptionally heat-stable, being primarily marketed to gamers; but I've found it to be excellent, reliable, stable memory for any hard-working computer.
 It's also not very expensive, making it an excellent value for the buck.
 I used four sticks of 16GB each for this machine.

 Choosing the Operating System

 Obviously, the operating system you use will be the one that best supports the application software you plan to use.
 All of the video-editing software I planned to use on this computer is available in Windows versions, so I chose Windows 10 Professional 64-bit.
 I chose Professional because it provides better control over updates and privacy then the Home version does.
 It also connects to a Windows server domain, if your office uses one.
 All of the hardware used to build this computer should also work with Linux, however, if that's the platform you use for video editing.

 The first video I edited using the new machine took seven minutes to render.
 The same video had taken more than an hour to render on another machine.
 Because I do video editing for business purposes, time is money; so yes, I'd say building a machine designed specifically for video editing was well worth the time and money.